FAQ

 No, employment with any publicly funded health employer within BC will qualify for your return of service.

-There are many job openings in the province so this should not be an issue.
-Health Match BC should be able to provide assistance in finding a suitable position and you are required to make best efforts to find a suitable position.
+There are many job opportunities available across the province.
+Health Match BC will provide assistance in finding a suitable position, and you are required to make your best effort to find a suitable position.

-If six months has elapsed since licensure or registration and you are still unable to secure employment to meet the ROS requirements, please contact the Province at healthbursary@gov.bc.ca.
+If six months has elapsed since licensure or registration and you are still unable to secure employment to meet the ROS requirements, please contact heathbursaries@gov.bc.ca.

 Yes, however, if you resign from your job with a Qualifying Employer(s) during the ROS Period, you will need to provide at least two weeks advance notification from your end date.